 Note: The Inn at Buck Hill Falls towers over Lenape Lane (just off Golf Drive), but the Inn can be seen from the road.
 Since being featured in the MTV show Fear, trespassing has become a significant problem and a private security firm is employed to keep people off the property.

 Update: In January 2017, demolition of the Inn at Buck Hill Falls began.
 The local community raised over $2.5 million to have the historic structure demolished.
 The land is supposed to be converted to open space, but will likely be redeveloped.

 The Unity House Resort

 Address: Falls Rd, Bushkill, PA 18324

-Note: Please be aware that all the abandoned resorts are on private property.
+Note: Please be aware that all the abandoned resorts in the Poconos are on private property.
 It is illegal to visit these resorts without the owner’s permission.
-Many of these resorts were once accessible via public roadways, so you can see part of them from public property.
+Many of these abandoned resorts were once accessible via public roadways, so you can see part of them from public property.